logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/table-view/get-table-view-section/_index.md

 ![](/images/TA_Automation/Images/bia_get_table_view_section_res.png)

-**Note:** In this example, the returned table view section footer text is null since that section has no footer.
+{{<note>}} In this example, the returned table view section footer text is null since that section has no footer.